August 26, 2024

 Above all, though, Liroff and other Intimacy Coordinators must be ready to speak up for their actors.
 She ensures what she calls their “enthusiastic consent” for each scene that involves intimacy or physical vulnerability.

 Let’s break it down with an example – a kissing scene between minors.
-In some cases, this might not just be a kissing scene between young actors.
+Sometimes, this might not just be a kissing scene between young actors.
 It could be their first on-screen kiss.
 It might even be their first kiss ever

 Liroff offers a clear delineation of the intimacy coordination she provides.
 In a scene with minors kissing, she and the actors first have a conversation about boundaries and consent during prep.
 She notes that she creates: